Anyone can learn to do technology “hacking”, and this post will walk you through an open source example that you can implement on your own.

 Step 3: Run docker-compose commands to build and bring up the container

-$sudo docker-compose build
+$cd hammer $sudo docker-compose build $sudo docker-compose up

 Step 4: If a database error results on the first try, run docker-compose up again.